WILMIXRESEARCHINFORMATIONTECHNOLOGY/ABOUT-US/README.md

 Who  are  the   Members   of  WRIT?

-JAVA,  PHP,  SAP  ,C/C++, PHYTHON,  Oracle ,LINUX,Unix, MAC, IBM  and   Dotnet.
+JAVA/J2ee,  PHP,Webdesign-(JQUERY,JSON,HTML,bootstrap.js,node.js,javascript,etc),SAP  ,C/C++, PHYTHON,  Oracle ,LINUX,Unix, MAC, IBM  and   Dotnet.

 WRIT  is  the  leader  of all  technologies...